gary-archer/oauth.websample.final/README.md

 After OAuth processing is complete, access tokens are used by the SPA to call APIs directly.\
 To be vigilant about risks and mitigations a [Threat Model](https://authguidance.com/2019/09/08/ui-token-management) is followed:

-- API and OAuth requests are sent from a web worker where they cannot be intercepted
+- API and OAuth requests are sent from a Web Worker so that tokens are very difficult to intercept
 - A Content Security Policy is used to restrict domains where tokens or data could be sent